The Last of Us (TV series): Development

 HBO renewed the series for a third season on April 9, 2025, ahead of the premiere of the second.
 Halley Gross, who co-wrote Part II with Druckmann, joined the second season as a writer and co-executive producer, and became an executive producer for the third.
-Druckmann and Gross stepped away from their creative duties on the series to work on other projects in July 2025; Mazin remained as sole showrunner, with plans to direct the third-season premiere and hopes to direct a second episode.
-The third season is set to be longer and "significantly larger".
-A fourth season is expected, though Mazin had not decided by July 2025.
+Druckmann and Gross stepped away from their creative duties on the series to work on other projects in July 2025; Mazin remained as sole showrunner.
+He directed the third-season premiere; other directors include Vincenzo Natali, David Petrarca, Andrew Bernstein, and Hiromi Kamata.
+The third season, produced by Leeann Stonebreaker, is set to be longer and "significantly larger".
+A fourth season was expected, though Mazin had not decided by July 2025, and Druckmann and HBO's Casey Bloys indicated the third would be the last.
+The series's narrative is not set to overtake the games.

 The Last of Us is the largest television production to be filmed in Alberta and possibly the largest in Canadian history, generating for Alberta and creating 1,490 jobs.
 According to Canadian artists union IATSE 212, the production led to a 30% increase in union membership and employment.
 The first season's budget of over —more than $10 million per episode—exceeded that of each of Game of Throness first five seasons, making it one of the most expensive television series.
 The budget increased for the second season.